Teaching Numbers & Counting to Preschoolers (Singapore)

 - Slow down: Fast counting often leads to skipping objects or double-counting.
 Model slow, deliberate counting

 - Ask "how many": After counting, ask "So how many are there altogether?"
-A child with one-to-one correspondence will immediately answer with the last number.
-A child without it may start counting again.
+A child with one-to-one correspondence will immediately say the last number.
+One without it may start counting again.

 10 Activities to Teach Numbers at Home